 If you are a beginner and wanted to know how to notch wood with a router then you are at the right place.
 For newbies, notching wood would be a difficult task to understand.
 So don’t worry, I am here to overcome your problem of notching wood.

-Notching wood used for strengthening your joints.
+Notching wood is used for strengthening your joints.
 Its basic purpose is to give you support and inflexibility to your wooden structure.
 If your work looks nice and attractive then it will be good but if it doesn’t seem attractive then don’t worry because its main purpose is to give support to the framework.
 Mainly used for bookshelves, side-table bases, etc. Are you ready for knowing how to notch wood with a router?

-Before begin first read this:
+Before beginning first read this:

 How deep your notching wood should be?

 The depth of notching wood depends on the type of joint.
 First, recognize your joint then decide.
-As you know that bigger structures or wood framework would be heavy if we notch them so, try to put your proper attention to those structures.
+As you know that bigger structures or wood frameworks would be heavy if we notch them so, try to put your proper attention to those structures.
 If you face this case they don’t need to notch deeper.

 One more main point is that your depth also depends on the position of your notch.
-If your load is too heavy and you are notching on the edge of the wood framework, your support will crackdown.
+If your load is too heavy and you are notching on the edge of the wood framework, your support will crack down.
 To avoid this problem first decide the position of the notch on the wood and then start routing or drilling.

 Require tools for notching wood